SereMark/erasmuscup/README.md

 ## 1. Overview

 Welcome to **erasmuscup.com**, the unstoppable, irrefutable, and *totally* not cult-like hub for this semester’s Harry Potter-inspired Erasmus House Cup.
-We’ve got Houses, we’ve got Crimes, we’ve got Yards of beer, and we’ve got the apparently unstoppable plague of *public nudity.*
+We’ve got Houses, we’ve got Crimes, we’ve got Yards of beer, and we’ve got an apparently unstoppable plague of *public nudity.*

 Here, you can:
 - **Monitor** the real-time leaderboard of House Points, murders (shockingly unpunished), and attendance achievements
 - **Consult** official House Cup laws, so you know exactly how badly your next Treason attempt might go
 - **Organize** weekly events (avoid Blood Moons) and spontaneous Gambits (or **Super** Gambits if you’re feeling *extra*)
 - **Cash in** your House Points for jelly beans, while navigating bizarre punishments in the official Constitution

-Oh, and of course: **this is definitely not a cult**.
+And, of course: **this is definitely not a cult**.
 We keep repeating that, so it must be true.

 ---